JavaFXpert/quantum-music-playground/README.md

-Now that we've discussed how to express melodic and rhythmic sequences with quantum circuits, let's explore more functionality available in Quantum Music Playground.
+Now that we've discussed how to express melodic and rhythmic sequences with quantum circuits, let's explore additional musical functionality available in Quantum Music Playground.

-## Exploring more Quantum Music Playground functionality
+## Exploring additional musical functionality

+Up to this point we've focused on creating quantum circuits to select instruments and pitches, and to express rhythm patterns.
+When composing a song, of course, there are countless choices involving things such as instrument banks, octaves, musical scales, and time signatures.
+These choices help implement abstract musical sequences expressed by your quantum circuits.

+### Selecting musical octaves

+### Transposing musical pitches

+### Changing musical scales

+### Implementing time signatures

+### Playing notes legato

+### Folding a musical scale

+### Inverting a musical scale

+### Generating stochastic pitches

+## Miscellaneous functionality

+### Loading MIDI clips

+#### QMP metadata in MIDI clips

+### Selecting a MIDI clip

+### Moving gates on the quantum circuit

+## Indian classical music related functionality

+### Selecting Carnatic ragas

+### Controlling lengths of timecycles

 TODO: Left off here